k-amin07/G14Arch/README.md

 ```
 It automatically adds itself to autostart, and runs as a service on reboot.
 No other config needed.
 [Source](https://askubuntu.com/questions/984109/dolby-equivalent-for-ubuntu)

+Note: Do not set the audio device in system settings to easyeffets source or sink as it will cause problems.
+Use the default hardware device.

 </details>

 # Setup Automatic Snapshots for pacman